marco2501/LoLUpdater/README.md

 Sets DefaultParticleMultithreading=1 if you have more than or equal to 2 CPU cores (game config tweak)

-Installs a service that auto sets League of legends.exe to "high" priority when it is ran

-Clears Windows Update Cache so that some failed updates might be reinstalled
+option to Clear Windows Update Cache so that some failed updates might be reinstalled

-Applies a Mouse Polling Rate Fix for Windows 8+ that sets the Mouse Hz to 500Hz
+option to apply a Mouse Polling Rate Fix for Windows 8+ that sets the Mouse Hz to 500Hz

-Clears Temp and Prefetch
+option to Clear Temp and Prefetch

 Backs up all files before "patching"